glglak/tap-dash-react-native-game/README.md

 A simple and addictive endless runner game where you tap to jump over obstacles.
 Built with React Native and Expo.

+## Current Status

+**Build Status**: There are ongoing issues with building for Android SDK 34 that we're working to resolve.

+**Compatibility**: This project uses Expo SDK 52 with React Native 0.73.4 targeting Android SDK 34 for Google Play compliance.

 ## Building for Android

 ### Local Build on Windows (Recommended)